- Your work placement /

 9. You’re still a student, and there’s still work to do!

 The placement year counts as a year of your degree, so that means you will need to enrol on your placement year (usually in August, or January for some courses).
 This maintains your ‘student status’ for a year and gives you access to the support and resources that come with it, e.g. those mentioned on the funding page.
 The placement year tuition fee is significantly lower than a standard teaching year (£1,200 for undergraduate students or included in the course costs for postgraduates).
-Naturally, being a student still means there is still ‘uni work’ to do, set by your Placement Academic Adviser (or equivalent) and by doing so you will be eligible for the Applied Professional Diploma, if this is available on your course.
+Naturally, being a student still means there is still ‘uni work’ to do, set by your Placement Academic Supervisor including the Applied Professional Diploma, a requirement to pass the placement year.

 10. Your placement needs to be formally approved, and there’s a deadline!